-Manages inadequate block in the awake patient and in recovery if used as an adjunct to general anaesthesia
+G Manages inadequate block in the awake patient and in recovery if used as an adjunct to general anaesthesia

-- SLEs throughout stage of training in a range of surgical specialties including obstetrics. - 13.10.6.2 Personal Activities and Personal Reflections may include: - Pain rounds, post-natal follow up.
+SLEs throughout stage of training in a range of surgical specialties including obstetrics.

+Pain rounds, post-natal follow up.

 3 - supervisor on call from home for queries able to provide directions via phone or nonimmediate attendance.